fuzzymfx/fuzzymfx.github.io/content/zuzu.md

 ## How does it work?

 Zuzu parses the markdown file using *javascript* and renders it as *html documents*.
 It then saves the html files in the `docs` folder.
 The docs folder, is the final output of the generator and this can be deployed and hosted in various platforms.
 This particular blog has been deployed on Github Pages.
-Here is a blog built using zuzu and react for additional feat.
+Here is another blog built using zuzu and react for additional feat.
 [Anubhab's Blog](https://anubhavp.dev/oldblog/)

 ### 1. Create a markdown file